 I have never talked about self-publishing on this blog.
 Of course, I have many thoughts on how to self publish, but they’ve largely been hidden.
 Why?
 Because some people who self-publish usually use gatekeepers like agents and editors as an excuse, like we’ve literally driven them to Lulu.com with our cruelty.
 We are The Man.
 We keep literary geniuses down.
 So they circumvent The Man and self-publish.
 Since I’m The Man, what do you really expect me to say?

 Most of the time, when you get a rejection, it is really saying, “This isn’t ready for publication yet.”
 (Learn about at types of agent rejection here.)
 The questions going through my head when I evaluate submissions are: Is this saleable?
 Can I sell it?
 If the answer to one or both questions is “no,” I reject.
 If the answer to both is “yes,” I’ll pursue the project.
 It’s really no more complicated than that.

-I do have to say one thing in defense of self-publishing: it is a very useful tool for people who have a niche audience or their own book sales channels.
+I do have to say one thing in defense of self publishing: it is a very useful tool for people who have a niche audience or their own book sales channels.
 Ideally, both.
 These are the types of writers who should be learning how to self publish.
 Most traditional publishers may not do “niche” projects (not a large enough target market to justify general trade publication).
 If you have a book about a very specific subject, say, a kid with heart disease, and you also have access to the American Heart Association’s mailing list, for example … you might be successful at zeroing in on your target readers through direct sales.

-But most people who self-publish don’t have a niche book or a good marketing strategy: they want to target the mass market.
+But most people wondering how to self publish don’t have a niche book or a good marketing strategy: they want to target the mass market.
 They have a project that would appeal, in their opinion, to everyone and anyone.
-And self-publishing a book intended for a trade audience is where these would-be authors get in trouble.
-Because reaching a mass audience — casual readers — with a self-published fiction project is nearly impossible.
+And self publishing a book intended for a trade audience is where these would-be authors get in trouble.
+Because reaching a mass audience — casual readers — when you self publish a mainstream fiction project is very difficult.

 The Internet disproves a simple, old-fashioned idea: “If you build it, (throw it up on Lulu or Amazon or any of these other websites) they will come.”
 Readers will not come.
 They have too much other stuff on their browser.
 It’s just like trying to get your band discovered by putting up an mp3 on MySpace.
 Every other band is putting up their mp3, too.
 (Not that MySpace is relevant anymore, of course.)

-But it’s not my job to sway anybody from wanting to self-publish.
-All the people who want to self-publish, should.
+But it’s not my job to sway anybody from wanting to self publish.
+All the people who want to self publish, should.
 We clearly disagree on a few key issues and I, as The Man, have better things to do than argue.
 When folks actually self-publish, they’ll figure out firsthand how difficult it is to get their books in the hands of readers.
-It’s also one thing to self-publish once you already have a reader base, like Kindle evangelist Joe Konrath, who now has Amazon releasing his books, but quite another to rustle up some hungry eyes as a rank debut.
+It’s also one thing to self publish once you already have a reader base, like Kindle evangelist Joe Konrath, who now has Amazon releasing his books, but quite another to rustle up some hungry eyes as a rank debut.
 But if you’re wondering how to self publish and your book is a good candidate, you should check out the Self Publishing Blueprint, a very comprehensive course full of great information.

 The decision, in my opinion, is this: do you work through the rejection, finesse your writing craft, earn traditional publication and make the dream come true in a big way, or do you find a loophole and “publish” your work to a very limited audience?
 It all depends on what will make you really feel like you’ve accomplished your goal.
 I’m a writer in my spare (ha!) time.
 And I want to target the mass market.
 I would never, personally, self-publish.
 To me, a self-published version of my work wouldn’t be an achievement.
 It would just be a printout of my manuscript bound between two thicker pieces of cardboard, and about as fulfilling as my pile of scratch paper.
-Blogger Christoper Keelty goes as far as calling self-publishing, “selling your failures.”
+Blogger Christoper Keelty goes as far as calling self publishing, “selling your failures.”
 (Thanks to Colleen Lindsay for the link.)
-There are agents who will consider self-published projects, if they have gone on to sell big (like, thousands or hundreds of thousands of copies).
+There are agents who will consider self published projects, if they have gone on to sell big (like, thousands or hundreds of thousands of copies).
 But very few literary agents and publishers will look at self published projects.
 They prefer to focus on bringing something to market for the very first time.

 Sure, there are exceptions.
 Joe Konrath’s success with bringing his existing readers to a new format has been noteworthy.
-And there are self-published books for the mass market that have sold huge.
-Two things come to mind: the work of Christopher Paolini and an adult book called THE LACE READER.
-And you know what happened to them?
-Both moved on to traditional publication.
-You know why?
-Because that was probably the writers’ goal in the first place, and they took a circuitous route.
+And there are self published books for the mass market that have sold huge.
+Christopher Paolini started out self publishing, and Fifty Shades of Grey is everyone’s prime example.

 But like I said, I’m The Man.
 You’re either with me, or you wish you were with me. 🙂 (And I’m a cheeky Man, at that.)